Deep, Deep Sigh: Telecine Founder James Fine Has Passed Away At 67

 That sort of culture doesn’t just happen.
 It has to be grown and nurtured.
 Fine had that rare, multi-faceted quality of being very sharp in business matters, but equally good or better on the people side.
 He was also artistic, which tracks to his business roots as a photographer.
 He had a finance degree, but out of university in the late 70s and early 80s he started a business shooting weddings and events.
 Still photos were gradually supplemented by wedding videos, and Fine evolved the business into multimedia production – getting client requests for commercial videos, and eventually, for help putting together early-days versions of digital signage.

 Telecine started using Scala’s content creation and management software – going all the way back to the days when Scala was managed and driven on Commodore Amiga computers.
 Decades later, Telecine remains a Scala reseller, but also now works with other software options.
 Telecine has built up a healthy, loyal client base.
 The best-known and celebrated work has been done over many years with Bloomberg.
-If you have even been to the financial news and data giant’s very cool, employee-centric offices in midtown New York, you will have seen a lot of digital signage site design and content executed by Fine and his team.
+If you have ever been to the financial news and data giant’s very cool, employee-centric offices in midtown New York, you will have seen a lot of digital signage site design and content executed by Fine and his team.

-Chantal had her own very successful career, and between the two of them, they were able in recent years to slow down and start to ease their way out of the company and into semi-retirement.
+His partner Chantal Bilodeau had her own very successful career, and between the two of them, they were able in recent years to slow down and start to ease their way out of the company and into semi-retirement.
 Pre-COVID, they were taking lengthy sabbaticals to go sailing in the South Pacific – with James calling in periodically by satellite phone from the boat.
 It was its own kind of succession plan, with Fine handing off more and more responsibility to the team back in Montreal.

 James undoubtedly could have sold Telecine to interested suitors, but never did.
 Instead, he grew and solidified it organically through the years, and more recently evolved Telecine into a company that’s now employee-run and managed.
 His people – his Telecine family – are now the masters of their own business destiny.